aminya/AcuteLyx/README.md

 # Installation

-- Open terminal as Administrator and run the following command.
+- Open the terminal as Administrator and run the following command.
 ```
 python ./installation.py
 ```
-- Then from the Lyx Toolbar select `Tools > Reconfigure`.
+- Then, from the Lyx toolbar, select `Tools > Reconfigure`.
-- When reconfiguration is done, hit OK, and restart Lyx.
+- When reconfiguration is done, hit the OK, and restart Lyx.

-**Node: the installation script is only tested on Windows.** Pull requests for supporting other OS are welcome.
+**Note: the installation script is only tested on Windows.** Pull requests for supporting other OS are welcome.

 # Lyx Shortcuts